MatrixWRO26/Documentation/t-photos/README.md

 # Team's photos
-This directory contains 2 photos of the team
+This directory contains 2 photos of the team.